 Annika Lyytikäinen (b.
-1995) is a Finland-Swedish clarinetist and composer who’s artistic work is based on Nordic and Jewish traditional music.
+1995) is a Finland-Swedish clarinetist, composer and folk musician who’s artistic work is based on Nordic and Jewish traditional music.
 Mastering several European clarinet styles, she is not only an expert in folk clarinet playing, but also a versatile ensemble member, composer and educator.

 In 2014 Annika co-founded the duo Aléa together with kantele player Aurora Visa.
-Besides Aléa Annika also regularly performs with the projects Kymen Biisiuittamo, Helsinki Klezmer Kapelye, Helsinki Middle Eastern Orchestra and SibA Folk Big Band.
-Annika also is a founding member of the ensembles Ivor Makes Tea Quartet and FOLKLARA?!.
+Besides Aléa Annika also regularly performs with the projects Kymen Biisiuittamo, Helsinki Klezmer Kapelye and Helsinki Middle Eastern Orchestra.
+Previously she has played in a number of other ensembles, such as the Finnish folk clarinet trio FOLKLARA?! and the SibA Folk Big Band.

 Annika teaches students of all abilities in Helsinki.
 She also gives workshops in folk clarinet playing, Finnish folk music and klezmer at festivals, schools and other institutions.